rilian-la-te/vala-panel/README.md

 This is git submodule for Vala-DBusMenu.
-It is useless standalone.
-(And does not builds).
+Now it builds standalone as a set of object files.